ProfMoo/home/kubernetes/README.md

 I might be able to use `democratic-csi` for all 3 of these, using these 3 drivers, respectively: `democratic-csi/local-hostpath`, `democratic-csi/freenas-api-nfs` & `democratic-csi/freenas-api-iscsi`, and `democratic-csi/node-manual`

+## Storage 2

+Now that I'm further along, I think I have an idea for how I'm wanna do storage in the future:

+    1. Run Ceph/Rook directly in k8s to replace option 1 & 2 from above.
+Can expose iSCSI or NFS mounts when needed.
+Then run volsync to backup these drives to TrueNAS.
+    2. When using the `/media` from the NAS, just do a simple NFS mount PVC in k8s (nothing fancy).

 ## Secrets

 At the top level of the `homelab` directory is two secrets that must be applied to the cluster for flux to function properly: